 Conclusion – What Does CAB in CPR Stand For?

 The world of acronyms can quickly become confusing—especially in the medical world.
 But that doesn’t mean they aren’t important to know.
 CPR, or cardiopulmonary resuscitation, is an effective medical procedure that can stabilize a victim when their heart stops from cardiac arrest, electrocution, smoke inhalation, a near-drowning event, or other medical emergencies.

 To help CPR students remember the essential steps of this process, we have CAB.
 Standing for compressions, airway, and breathing, this acronym outlines the actions of CPR so that bystanders can feel more comfortable and confident if they find themselves in a medical emergency.
 With hundreds of thousands of lives lost every year to cardiac arrest, it’s essential that more and more individuals are trained and certified in performing CPR.
 Lives depend on it.

 For well over a decade, the American Health Care Academy has trained and certified over 700,000 students in CPR, First Aid, healthcare CPR, combination CPR/AED courses, and more.
 With our accessible, convenient, and affordable online CPR certification classes, it has never been a better time to learn this vital skill.
 Help make your community a safer place and earn your CPR certification in just a matter of days.

 For more information on our full range of online medical training classes, contact us today or browse our online CPR certification course.
-You can also call us at 1-888-277-7865 to speak with a member of our team.
+You can also call us at 1-866-971-6909 to speak with one of our experts.
 We’re looking forward to working with you soon.